ritterim/rimdev-blog/_posts/2016-10-26-building-net-core-on-travis-ci.md

 ## Build.sh

-You need a build script for Travis CI to execute.
+You need a build script to the root of our repository for Travis CI to execute.
 It is quite simple.

 ```
 #!/usr/bin/env bash